freeradical13/freeradical13.github.io/index.md

 ### Naming Organic Compounds

+[Greek letters][] may be used instead of numbers (in the same way that some numbered lists use <code>a, b, c, ...</code>).
+The first 10 Greek letters are (lower case followed by upper case):

+1. Alpha: α Α
+1. Beta: β Β
+1. Gamma: γ Γ
+1. Delta: δ Δ
+1. Epsilon: ε Ε
+1. Zeta: ζ Ζ
+1. Eta: η Η
+1. Theta: θ Θ
+1. Iota: ι Ι

 The longest linear covalently bonded chain of Hydrocarbons may be called a [backbone chain][] (or main chain or [carbon skeleton][]) from which the rest of the molecule builds off of.
 Any other smaller branches (in place of Hydrogens for the branch points) are called [side chains][], [substituents][], or pendant chains.
 Both backbone chains and side chains may be represented with the letter R (or R', R'', etc. if there are multiple), meaning root or remainder.

 A [moiety][] is a named part of a molecule which is a common pattern of atoms that may be found in many other molecules.